psrdwy/website/faq/how_can_i_use_the_ivar_uvar_wvar_and_cvar_options_to_precisely_control_the_permutations.md

 blocks but not the individual trials in a block.

 The "Control variable" allows you to specify blocks within which the permutation should be done, while controlling that repetitions are not permuted _between_ different control blocks.
 Specifying a control variable is an excellent way to control for a potentially confounding variable that associated with your independent variable.
+Permutations are limited by the number of non-unique cvar observations (e.g., repetition of cvar values within a block), so if there are many unique cvar values, using this option will lead to many repetitions of permutation indices, resulting in permutation distributions that trend towards being homogeneous/degenerate or that feature many repeated observations at specific points.
+This can seriously distort p-values, so this option should only be used if there are blocks of non-unique values that should be permuted separately.

 If you want to understand in detail what the consequences are of specifying these options, I suggest you do "cd fieldtrip/private" and "edit resampledesign".
 That is the low-level function used for the permutations and other resamplings.